bootleq/vim-re-frame/README.md

   This can be set to a Function or String (function name), too.
   Takes `(id, kind)` arguments.

-The two built-in autoload functions `re_frame#handlers#candidates_transform`
+The two built-in autoload functions:

+- `re_frame#handlers#candidates_transform`
-`re_frame#handlers#candidates_restore`
+- `re_frame#handlers#candidates_restore`

-reduce the candidates by finding current namespace, for example if you structure your code in small scopes each has its own re-frame db/subs/event along, we leave only handlers belong to nearest scoped ns.
+reduce candidates by finding current namespace, for example if you structure your code in small scopes each has its own re-frame db/subs/event along, they leave only handlers belong to nearest scoped ns.

 For example, it shortens

     :my.company.b2b.some-page.subs/some-field

 to

     .some-field             (when nearest ns is `:my.company.b2b.some-page`)
     ~some-page.some-field   (when nearest ns is `:my.company.b2b`)